-Arakawa Under the Bridge was published digitally in English by Crunchyroll.
+Arakawa Under the Bridge was digitally published in English by Crunchyroll.
 Vertical Inc. has licensed the series for physical release and will release the first omnibus in November 2017.

 The manga was adapted into a Japanese live-action drama TV series directed by Ken Iizuka and Keinosuke Hara that aired on TBS and MBS from July 26 to September 27, 2011; and also into a Japanese live-action film directed by Ken Iizuka that was screened on February 4, 2012.